 Being seen and having work recognised is a fundamental part of an employee’s relationship with their employer.
 Without it, engagement cannot develop.

 In work as in life, respect is essential.
-A culture where respect between individuals is a given is more likely to create an engaged workforce.
-In the best cultures, respect can be maintained even when there is conflict or disagreement.
+A workplace culture where respect between individuals is a given is more likely to create an engaged workforce.
+In the best cultures, respect can be maintained even when there is conflict or disagreement in coworker relationships.

 24. Role fit

-No matter which other drivers are in play, if an employee feels they are not a good fit for their role it will have a significant impact on whether they stay long-term.
+No matter which other key drivers are in play, when employees sense they are not a good fit for their roles it will have a significant impact on whether they stay long-term.